SimpleJnius/sj-android-billingclient/README.md

 This example demonstrates:

-1. A `HomeScreen` class that handles all billing operations
+1. A `HomeScreen` class that extends `Screen` and handles all billing operations
 2. A `BillingApp` class that sets up the Kivy application and screen manager
 3. A Kivy layout file that defines the UI with:
    - A checkbox to toggle between one-time purchase and subscription
    - A button to initiate the purchase flow

-The `purchase_or_subscribe` method is called when the button is pressed, which initializes the billing client and starts the connection.
-The various callback methods handle different stages of the billing process, including acknowledging purchases and consuming one-time purchases.
+The `support` method is called when the button is pressed, which initializes the billing client and starts the connection.
+The various callback methods handle different stages of the billing process, including:
+- Handling purchase updates with `on_purchases_updated`
+- Acknowledging subscription purchases with `acknowledge_purchase`
+- Consuming one-time purchases with `consume_async`
+- Processing product details with `on_product_details_response`, including handling unfetched products
+- Querying product details with `query_product_details_async`

+This example is designed to be copy-and-paste runnable, with no need for the user to add or remove anything to test it.

 ## API Reference